At BonneGueule, we answer all your questions.

 In addition, the material has relief and texture.
 As proof, we are dealing with a mixture of noble materials: 86% wool, 10% silk and 4% cashmere.

-In short, it's a beautiful piece of clothing.
-And when a garment is beautiful, it is easier to wear.
+In short, it's a beautiful garment.
+And when a garment is beautiful, it's easier to wear.

 The tile is discreet

-Here, the pattern is present but barely visible : it is melted into the material.
+Here, the pattern is present but not very visible : it is melted into the material.

 If you look at the jacket from a distance, the checks are not obvious.

-We are therefore dealing with a blazer in a beautiful shade of brown with a faded check.
-Alright.
+So we're looking at a blazer in a beautiful shade of brown with a faded check.
+Very nice.

 1. The right style register